BroseleyCameraClub/BroseleyCameraClub.github.io/about.md

 Please click <a href="{{ site.url }}/programme/">HERE</a> to see what we are doing this year.

 We have a £15 per year membership fee.
 Guests are also welcome to try out prior to becoming a member, these are charged at £2 for the first evening, £13 Membership Fee the following meeting.
-There is a small 50p charge per club evening to cover costs of Coffee/Tea.
+There is a small 50 pence charge per club evening to cover costs of Coffee/Tea.

 As a member, you receive regular emails including meeting reminders and monthly newsletters with details from the last meeting, these also include links to download the latest presentations.

-If you are interested in joining, come along to any meeting or contact our Club Secretary John Horton for further details <a href="mailto:john.horton4@btinternet.com">john.horton4@btinternet.com</a>
+If you are interested in joining, come along to any meeting or contact our Club Secretary John Horton for further details <a href="mailto:BroseleyPhotography@gmail.com">CLICK HERE TO EMAIL</a>

 <br/>